Down vs Synthetic Sleeping Bags: Which Insulation Is Better for Camping?

 But then came the Olympic Peninsula trip.
 Rain for 5 days.
 My down bag absorbed condensation from the tent walls and lost roughly 40% of its loft by night 3.
 I was shivering.
 The synthetic bag I switched to on night 4 was damp but still warm.

 Honestly, that trip changed how I think about insulation.
 If there's any chance of sustained wet conditions, synthetic is the safer call.
-Pair either bag with a good shelter like the Coleman Sundome Tent to minimize moisture exposure.
+Pair either bag with a good shelter like the SANHOVO Inflatable Tents for Camping to minimize moisture exposure.

 Winner: Tie — Down for dry cold, synthetic for wet conditions.